-The Crosskeys Inn in County Antrim is the oldest thatched pub in Ireland.
+The Crosskeys Inn in Antrim is one of my favourite pubs in Ireland.

 Until recently it was thought that the building dated back to the 1740’s, but in 2010 Queens University Belfast completed a dating process that confirmed that the building actually dated to pre-1654.

 3. Some very fine pints

 The Crosskeys Inn are so proud of the quality of the Guinness poured within their walls that they have a dedicated Facebook page to great pints that have been poured there.
 It just gets better and better…

 The story of The Crosskeys Inn